Your project can have one or two founders as active members of the program.

 We're looking for ideas that you can explain to anyone.
 Your ability to articulate your vision and mission is key.

-What problem does your startup solve?
+What problem does your idea solve?

 How, and for whom?